canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 ### Unit Tests

 Let's see how you can create a test for this decorator.
 You will need to create a fake for the decorated service.
 Then, assert it's called only once after two consecutive calls to the cached method.
-Let's use [Moq](https://github.com/moq/moq4).
+Let's use [Moq]({% post_url 2020-08-11-HowToCreateFakesWithMoq %}) to create fakes.

 ```csharp
 [TestClass]